Cytokine response in periimplantitis

 Abstract

-Implants are currently widely used in dentistry and effectively provide lost teeth.
-However, in the presence of concomitant risk factors and low oral immunity, patients develop peri-implantitis, accompanied by inflammation and an immune response of the body, while the cytokine profile in saliva remains insufficiently studied.
-The purpose of this study was to study the cytokine response and evaluate the diagnostic information content of pro-inflammatory and anti-inflammatory cytokines in patients with peri-implantitis.
-65 patients with reimplantations aged 50-65 years and 48 patients aged 50-65 years without reimplantations were examined.
-The diagnosis of reimplantations was carried out based on the results of a clinical examination, the presence of symptoms - bleeding during probing, suppuration during probing, bone loss on radiographs ≥ 3 mm and the depth of the probed pocket ≥ 6 mm.
-In saliva collected in the morning on an empty stomach, the content of a number of pro-inflammatory and anti-inflammatory cytokines was determined by enzyme immunoassay using Protein Contour kits (St. Petersburg).
-The cytokine profile of patients with peri-implantitis is characterized by the expression of both pro-inflammatory and anti-inflammatory cytokines.
-The saliva content of IL-1 increased particularly among patients with peri-implantitis to 205,9±4,2 pg/ml versus 67,5±3,1 pg/ml in participants without peri-implantitis, IL-6 to 29,4±1,3pg/ml versus 11,7±1,2 pg/ml, respectively, with a significant difference in all cases.
-In addition, the level of IL-19 increased to 54,9±2,3 pg/ml relative to the comparison group – 30,5±1,4pg/ml, TNF-α – to 202,4±3,8 pg/ml relative to 115,6±2,4 pg/ml, respectively (p<0,001).
-Along with this, the saliva concentration of patients with IL-4 and IL-10 peri-implantitis increased significantly to 18,2±1,4 pg/ml versus 3,8±0,6 pg/ml in the group without peri-implantations and to 66,5±2,7 pg/ml versus 15,3±0,9 pg/ml, respectively (p<0,001).
-The calculation of the Kullback information measure revealed the highest diagnostic information content for IL-4 (8,5), IL-10 (8,1), IL-1b (5,7), IL-6 (4,2).
-To objectify diagnostic criteria, it is recommended to use the levels of IL-4, IL-10, IL-1b and IL-6 established in saliva.
+Dental implants are widely used in current dentistry and effectively replace the lost teeth.
+However, due to concomitant risk factors and low oral immunity, the patients develop peri-implantitis (PI), accompanied by inflammation and general immune response.
+Meanwhile, the local cytokine profile in saliva remains insufficiently studied.
+The purpose of this study was to assess cytokine response and evaluate the diagnostic information content of proand anti-inflammatory cytokines in patients with PI.
+We have examined sixty-five patients with PI aged 50-65 years and 48 PI-free patients aged 50-65 years.
+The PI diagnosis was carried out based on the results of clinical examination, presence of symptoms, i.e., bleeding during probing, suppuration during probing, bone loss on radiographs ≥ 3 mm, and the depth of the gingival pocket ≥ 6 mm.
+In saliva samples collected in the morning on rest, the content of several proand anti-inflammatory cytokines was determined by enzyme immunoassay (ELISA) using Protein Contour kits (St. Petersburg).
+The cytokine profile of patients with PI is characterized by expression of both pro-inflammatory and anti-inflammatory cytokines.
+The salivary content of IL-1 increased, particularly, among patients with PI (205.9±4.2 pg/mL versus 67.5±3.1 pg/mL in participants without peri-implantitis).
+IL-6 levels were increased to 29.4±1.3pg/mL versus 11.7±1.2 pg/mL, respectively, showing a significant difference for the both parameters.
+In addition, the level of IL-19 increased to 54.9±2.3 pg/mL against the comparison group (30.5±1.4 pg/mL); TNFα, to 202.4±3.8 pg/mL compared to 115.6±2.4 pg/mL, respectively (p < 0.001).
+Moreover, the salivary concentration of IL-4 was significantly increased in patients with PI (18.2±1.4 pg/mL versus 3.8±0.6 pg/mL in comparison group), along with higher IL-10 amounts (66.5±2.7 pg/mL versus 15.3±0.9 pg/mL, respectively, p < 0,001).
+An estimation by the Kullback information measure revealed the highest diagnostic information content for IL-4 (8.5), IL-10 (8.1), IL-1β (5.7), IL-6 (4.2).
+To justify the diagnostic criteria, one may recommend usage of IL-4, IL-10, IL-1β and IL-6 levels established in saliva.

 About the Authors